grill2010/RemotePlayPrototype/README.md

 # What is missing

-The UDP stream initialization uses some ECDH mechanism (curve algo is Secp256k1) although we managed to figure out how the private and public key pair is generated and even though the PS4 is sending us the public key from the console, we do not know how the resulting shared secret is used.
-Probably hashed and salted and used for another AES context to decrypt the audio and video frames.

-On top of that the streaming protocol also uses some [GMAC](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mechanism to be sure the messages were not modified, but we do not know how this is done and how this should be implemented.

-The PS4 also uses some FEC correction mechanism but because of the other problems we didn't check that.
+The PS4 also uses some FEC correction mechanism but we didn't have time to check that.
 The FEC correction is needed to recover lost frame packets and to avoid fragments in the stream.

 # Which tools did you use?